rusticata/asn1-rs/doc/DERIVE.md

 ### Accessing initial object content

-To access a reference to the object's initial input (for ex the entire sequence content) using a custom parser, the object (not the field) must be marked using `asn1("orig_input")`.
+To access a reference to the object's initial input (the entire sequence/set content) using a custom parser, the object (not the field) must be marked using `asn1("orig_input")`.
 The original input will be stored in a variable named `orig_input` and can be accessed in the custom parser (_only for closures_).

+Note that the sequence header is always available as `header` (even if not using `orig_input`) for closures.

 Example:
 ```rust